Meaning

 Information → Action

-In practice it works like this:
+In practice it usually works like this:

 Information → Meaning → Response → Action